Pre-season is a very bizarre period for football fans around the globe.

 2. Place a qualifying bet at our Sportsbook, with at least a £10 stake and 1.5 or greater odds.

 3. Get 4 free bets, worth £10 each.

 18+ only.
 New customers only.
 For verified UK clients only.
 The qualifying bet should start at £10 and have 1.5 or greater odds.
 Following the qualifying bet, you will receive 4 free bets that can be used one after another.
 Each free bet lasts for 7 days.
 Single bet only.
 Pre-Match or Live.
 No Cash-Out.
 Max payout – £500.

 Okay, we’ve changed our mind: this is definitely the most random fixture you’ll ever see.

-Kuwait are currently in the UK on a training camp and to get some match action under their belt, they decided to reach out to Marlow and arrange a game.
-Marlow are currently in the eighth tier of English football and gave the 156th best national team a very good run for their money.
+Kuwait were in the UK in 2019 on a training camp and to get some match action under their belt, they decided to reach out to Marlow and arrange a game.
+Marlow were in the eighth tier of English football at the time and gave the then-156th best national team a very good run for their money.

 Excellent opponents – thank you very much and best wishes ln your tour and for the future to the Kuwait FA and team. pic.twitter.com/NZtBJw8y6J